Ttanvi996/MTH-IDS_-Multi-Tiered-Hybrid-Intrusion-Detection-for-IoV/README.md

 + Output: Flags suspicious entries to be further processed.

-+ Layer 2: Attack Family Classification (Multi-Class)
+Layer 2: Attack Family Classification (Multi-Class)

 + Goal: Classify detected malicious traffic into broad categories (e.g., DDoS, Web attacks).

-Explanation :- This layer deals with multiple attack categories (e.g., DoS Hulk, DDoS, PortScan, etc.).
++ Explanation :- This layer deals with multiple attack categories (e.g., DoS Hulk, DDoS, PortScan, etc.).
 A new subset of the data is created excluding benign traffic.
 Labels are retained as-is to train a classifier on attack types.

-Model : XGBoost Classifier
++ Model : XGBoost Classifier

-Output: Filters and forwards samples for fine-grained analysis.
++ Output: Filters and forwards samples for fine-grained analysis.

 Layer 3: Fine-Grained Attack Identification (Multiclass Deep Learning)

-Goal: Identify specific attack types within families.
++ Goal: Identify specific attack types within families.

-Explanation :- Layer 3 uses a Deep Learning model (MLP) to classify attack types at a granular level.
++ Explanation :- Layer 3 uses a Deep Learning model (MLP) to classify attack types at a granular level.
 Labels are one-hot encoded using to_categorical().
 Features are scaled.
 Output with softmax for multi-class classification

-Model: Multi-Layer Perceptron (MLP) using TensorFlow/Keras

-Architecture:

-1.Input: Preprocessed features

-2.Dense layers with ReLU activation

-3.Dropout layers for regularization

-4.Softmax output for multi-class classification

-+ 6)Why Multiple Models Were Used
+5)Why Multiple Models Were Used

 In this multi-tiered intrusion detection system (IDS) for Internet of Vehicles (IoV), a hybrid ensemble approach was employed to maximize accuracy, robustness, and generalization across different layers of classification.
 Here's why multiple models were used:

-1. Decision Tree Classifier :-Acts as a simple, interpretable baseline.
++ Decision Tree Classifier :-Acts as a simple, interpretable baseline.
 Useful for benchmarking and understanding data splits.

-2. Random Forest Classifier :- An ensemble of decision trees.
++ Random Forest Classifier :- An ensemble of decision trees.
 Reduces overfitting and improves stability.
 Used for binary classification in the first layer.

-3. Extra Trees Classifier :- Similar to Random Forest but more randomized.
++ Extra Trees Classifier :- Similar to Random Forest but more randomized.
 Provides faster training and better variance reduction.

-4. XGBoost Classifier :- Gradient boosting model known for speed and performance.
++ XGBoost Classifier :- Gradient boosting model known for speed and performance.
 Used in multiclass scenarios for detecting specific attack families.

-5. Stacking Classifier :- Meta-ensemble that combines multiple base models.
++ Stacking Classifier :- Meta-ensemble that combines multiple base models.
 Trains a final classifier on the predictions of previous models.
 Used to capture complementary strengths of different models and improve overall prediction accuracy.

 * Note: - This project is a replication and exploration of the research work titled "Multi-Tiered Hybrid Intrusion Detection System (MTH-IDS) for the Internet of Vehicles (IoV)".
 I am not the original author of this research or the model architecture.
 I was highly intrigued by the methodology and effectiveness of the proposed system.
 Therefore, I chose to replicate the project using publicly available datasets and libraries, primarily for learning, experimentation, and further exploration.